Klamath River Renewal Corporation

 Compensation and Location

-CEA Recruiting is assisting KRRC with this search.
-To be considered for this position, interested candidates must click "Apply to this Job" to submit a resume, cover letter, and salary requirements through CEA’s job portal.
+CEA Recruiting is managing this search for the KRRC.
+To be considered for this position, interested candidates must click the "Apply" button to submit a resume, cover letter, and salary expectations through CEA’s job portal.
 Please direct all applications and inquiries to CEA Recruiting.

 KRRC is an Equal Opportunity Employer.